Site Loader

 About the Author

 Hey there & welcome!
-I’m Mandi – wifey to my college sweetheart, mom to three crazy cute kiddos, and we are an American/Australian dual citizen family.
+I’m Mandi – wifey to my college sweetheart, mom to three crazy cute kiddos, and we are an American/Australian dual citizen family currently living in Pinellas County, Florida.
 You’re in the right place of the blogging world if you love your kids, but also want to be encouraged to travel kid-free once in a while.
-I share about our luxury travels (kid-free & family), our love for healthy foods, and how we stay mentally/physically/emotionally well.
+I share about our kid-free luxury travels, as well as our epic family road trips.
+We are on a quest to take the kids to all 50 states!

 Throwback